Grading Policy

 PC

-Where a student has not achieved a passing grade but demonstrated a level of performance that is close to that of a passing grade, a grade of Pass Conceded may be awarded in order to facilitate student progress through a program.
-The grade of Pass Conceded does not satisfy prerequisite requirements.
+Where a student has not achieved a passing grade but demonstrated a level of performance that is close to that of a passing grade.
+A grade of Pass Conceded may be awarded to facilitate student progress through a program.

 Administration functions only (do not appear on student transcript)